ibm-cloud-docs/containers/vpc_subnets.md

 To see the pod and service subnets that your cluster uses, look for the `Pod Subnet` and `Service Subnet` fields in the output of `ibmcloud ks cluster get`.

 **Pods**:
-* Default range: For VPC Gen 1 clusters, the default pod subnet is `172.30.0.0/16`.
-In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
+* Default range: In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 * Size requirements: When you specify a custom subnet, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.
 * Range requirements: The pod and service subnets cannot overlap each other, and the pod subnet cannot overlap the VPC subnets for your worker nodes.
 The subnet that you choose must be within one of the following ranges:
     * `172.17.0.0 - 172.17.255.255`